-6.21 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
-The assault does not have to have taken place in Norfolk but the victim must live in Norfolk to access support.
-The SARC also has a 24/7 helpline 01603 276381 if pupils or staff need to speak to a Crisis Worker for help & advice.
-Referral forms can be found on The DSL will always contact the police in cases of rape and serious sexual assault as per the guidance When to call the Police: a guide for schools and colleges, National Police Chiefs Council.
+6.21 Support will depend on the circumstances of each case and the needs of the child.
+It may include completion of risk assessments to support children to remain in the Centre whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Harbour Centre Sexual Assault Referral Centre (SARC) where a student discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
+While the assault does not have to have taken place in Norfolk, the victim must live in Norfolk to access support.
+The SARC also has a 24/7 helpline 01603 276381 if students or staff need to speak to a Crisis Worker for help and advice.
+Referral forms can be found on The Harbour Centre website.
+The DSL will always contact the police in cases of rape and serious sexual assault as per the guidance When to call the Police: a guide for Centres and colleges, National Police Chiefs Council.

-Modern Slavery
+Modern slavery

-6.22 At Red Balloon Norwich we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+6.22 At RBET - Norfolk we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
-We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature.
+We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature. for concerns of this nature.